sachinchoolur/lightgallery-desktop/README.md

 * 20+ Animations
   * LightGallery comes with numerous number of beautiful inbuilt animations.
 * Animated thumbnails
-  * You also have the option to enable animatedthumbnails from the settings.
+  * You also have the option to enable animated thumbnails from the settings.
 * Zoom & Fullscreen
   * You can double-click on the image to see its actual size.
 Zoom-in and zoom-out controls can be used for changing the zoom values of the image.
 *  Mouse Drag & keyboard Navigations